-Answer: You must install the actual program or app on both devices you intend to use for the exam.
-The dedicated Zoom client is more stable, which reduces the possibility that your will lose video feed during the exam.
+Answer: No. You must install the actual program or app on both devices you intend to use for the exam.

 Question: When will I get my Zoom link to join the exam session?

-Answer: You will receive an email from us with the time you will be joining our exam session.
+Answer: You will receive an email from us with the time you will be joining our exam session, usually around 24 hours in advance of the exam.
 The time listed will be the approximate time to start watching your email for a Zoom link.
-Be advised we may have a short delay, so be flexible and we appreciate your understanding!
+Your invite link will arrive approximately the time listed.

 Question: How long does it take for my license to be issued after I depart the exam session?

 Answer: If you pass your exam, congratulations!
 We send the documentation to our coordinating VEC for processing immediately after the session ends.
-The data is passed to the FCC in a timely manner.
+The data is passed on to the FCC at their best possible speed.
+This means you will typically receive your email to pay, if a new license is being obtained, or your upgrade will post in the ULS, the next business day.
 Should there be a significant delay beyond this, we will typically email our applicants to inform them of such delay.
 In situations like that, we are unable to speed up the process.